 Such concentrated spraying is certainly not recommended for the small gardener or the big operator, either.
 Experience has shown that a single application will produce good results, and one or two more at weekly intervals even better.

-Cost of using the spray is so small that it is practical for both “backyard” and professional grower.
+The cost of using the spray is so small that it is practical for both “backyard” and professional growers.

 All the home gardener needs in the way of equipment is an ordinary garden sprayer.
 Most come in a spray bottle and are ready to use!